awalder/Pathtracer/README.md

 - [ ] Multiple importance sampling
 - [x] Cook-Torrance microfacet model

-There is many smaller tasks to be done and issues needing fixing but these point the direction for this project.
+There are many smaller tasks to be done and issues needing fixing but these point the direction for this project.

 ## External libraries used
 - [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/)